kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 title: Hello World with the iOS SDK
 ---

-# Tutorial for Kin SDK for iOS
+# Hello World with the iOS SDK

 This tutorial will help you get started with the Kin SDK for iOS.